Keep Your Pet Rabbits Safe and Healthy

 It is spread by contact with objects such as clothing, contaminated food, cages, bedding, feeders and water or via direct contact with an infected rabbit.
 It can be spread by a number of animals who carry, but are not affected by the virus.
 These animals include: Foxes, Birds, Fleas, Rabbits and Flies.

-Keep your Rabbits safe
+Keep Your Rabbits Safe

-Protect Rabbits from disease
+Protect Rabbits from Disease

 Prevention is the best cure, so lets keep your bunnies safe!
 Here are some great tips on securing your rabbit hutch/run/enclosure to protect your rabbits from disease: